What is a Traditional Thai Bamboo Tattoo?

 3) Using this traditional and ancient hand poked method you can also benefit from the magic powers and spiritual significance because they use the same designs and methods.

-Separating Bamboo Tattoo Myth from Reality
+Separating Bamboo Sak Yant Tattoo Myth from Reality

 Myth 1 - The Traditional Thai Tattoo was 'hand poke' method using Bamboo